Vance County License Hearing Guide

 Related Guides

-Vance County DUI License Suspension & ALR Hearing: Act FAST to Protect Your Driving Privileges!
+Vance County DUI License Suspension & ALR Hearing

-After a DUI arrest in Vance County, you have a very short window to protect your driving privileges.
-You must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This is a strict deadline!
-Missing it will result in an automatic license suspension.
+After a DUI arrest in Vance County, you have a very limited time to request an Administrative License Revocation (ALR) hearing.
+You must request this hearing within 15 calendar days of your arrest.
+This deadline is crucial.

 Automatic License Suspension